 Corns and calluses are areas of hard, thickened skin that develop from excessive pressure or friction.
-Corns are small circles of thick skin found on the top and sides of toes, or on the soles of feet.
+Corns are small circles of thick skin often found on the top and sides of toes, or on the soles of feet.
 Calluses are larger areas of rough, thick, skin often yellow and found on the balls of feet or the heels.

 What are the symptoms of corns and calluses?

 Corns and calluses are usually symptomatic of an underlying problem such as a bone deformity, walking style, unsuitable footwear or skin type.
-Elderly people have less fatty tissue in their skin, making them more susceptible to calluses.
+Elderly people have less fatty tissue in their skin, making them more susceptible to corns.

 - Hard corns are most common and appear as a small area (the size of a pea).